-Mobile devices have become quite powerful and an essential part of our lives in the past couple of years.
-The increase of computational power, along with the need and capability to support of Deep Learning (DL) in many mainstream intelligent tasks such as image classification, has helped with the introduction of a new learning approach called Federated Learning (FL) \citep{mcmahan2017communicationefficient}.
-FL is a distributed learning paradigm where data resides only in each individual device of a user/client.
-Since data is only in clients' devices and is not transferred between clients and the server, FL can fully preserve clients' data privacy by design.
-Such an exciting feature has attracted much recent attention.
-FL is now being quickly adopted in privacy-sensitive areas like DL for medical imaging, where images are from different hospitals and patients' privacy is of utmost importance.
-With the recent trend on more strict data privacy regulation, FL continuously grows and is expected to further expand its industrial adoption in the next few years.
+Mobile devices have become quite powerful and essential part in our lives in recent years.
+The increased computational power and the need and capability to support Deep Learning (DL) in many mainstream intelligent tasks such as image classification has helped introduce a new learning approach called Federated Learning (FL) \citep{mcmahan2017communicationefficient}.
+FL is a distributed learning paradigm where data resides only in each device of a user/client.
+Since data is only on clients' devices and is not transferred between clients and the server, FL can fully preserve clients' data privacy by design.
+As a result, FL is now being quickly adopted in privacy-sensitive areas like DL for medical imaging, where images are from different hospitals and patients' privacy is of utmost importance.
+With the recent trend of more strict data privacy regulation, FL continuously grows and is expected to expand its industrial adoption in the next few years.

-As the general workflow of Federate Learning, clients receive a model from the server, perform the training on their data, and then send the new model to the server; then, the server aggregates the clients' models into a new model.
+In FL, clients receive a model from the server, perform the training on their data, and then send the new model to the server; then, the server aggregates the clients' models into a new model.
 This process continues multiple times till the training converges.

-Like any other software, FL-based software systems maybe prone to quality issues like robustness against adversarial attacks.
+Like any other software, FL-based software systems may be prone to quality issues like robustness against adversarial attacks.
 Recent studies have identified several challenges with the FL process, including FL quality in the presence of attacks, heterogeneous data, and communication issues \citep{kairouz2021advances, flsurvey, flsurvey2}.
-One of the most studied topics within these quality challenges is the robustness of FL with respect to byzantine faults \citep{krumpaper, howtoback, localpoison, medianpaper, rsapaper, advlens, lyu2020privacy, backmodel}.
-Since clients can access the data and the training process, various data and model poisoning attacks can occur if clients are under the control of adversaries \citep{advlens}.
-To make FL robust against these quality problems, many recent attempts of FL aggregation techniques have been proposed recently \citep{krumpaper,medianpaper,rsapaper}.
+One of the most studied topics within these quality challenges is the robustness of FL for byzantine attacks \citep{krumpaper, howtoback, localpoison, medianpaper, rsapaper, advlens, lyu2020privacy, backmodel}.
+Since clients can access the data and the training process, adversarial clients can cause various data and model poisoning attacks \citep{advlens}.
+So, many FL aggregation techniques have been proposed recently to make FL robust against these quality problems \citep{krumpaper,medianpaper,rsapaper}.